apache/incubator-gluten/README.md

 # 2 Architecture

 The overview chart is like below.
 Spark physical plan is transformed to substrait plan.
 Substrait is to create a well defined cross-language specification for data compute operations.
 More details can be found from https://substrait.io/.
 Then substrait plan is passed to native through JNI call.
 In native the operator chain should be built and start to run.
-We use Spark3.0's columnar API as the data interface, so the native library should return Columnar Batch to Spark.
+We use the columnar API of Spark (since Spark-3.0) as the data interface, so the native library should return Columnar Batch to Spark.
 We may need to wrap the columnar batch for each native backend.
 Gluten's c++ code use Apache Arrow data format as its basic data format, so the returned data to Spark JVM is ArrowColumnarBatch.
 <p align="center">
 <img src="https://user-images.githubusercontent.com/47296334/199617207-1140698a-4d53-462d-9bc7-303d14be060b.png" width="800">
 </p>
 There are several native libraries we may offload.
 Currently we are working on Clickhouse and Velox as native backend.
 Velox is a C++ database acceleration library which provides reusable, extensible, and high-performance data processing components.
 More details can be found from https://github.com/facebookincubator/velox/.
-Gluten can also be easily extended to any accelerator libraries as backend.
+Gluten can also be easily extended to any other accelerator libraries as backend.

-There are several key component in Gluten:
+There are several key components in Gluten:
 * Query plan conversion which convert Spark's physical plan into substrait plan in each stage.
 * Unified memory management in Spark is used to control the native memory allocation as well
 * Columnar shuffle is used to shuffle columnar data directly.
 The shuffle service still reuses the one in Spark core.
 The exchange operator is reimplemented to support columnar data format